dragos-tudor/backend-security/README.md

 - Microsoft ASPNET authentication options implementation contains data and behaviour/services [eg. *SessionStore*, *TicketDataFormat*, *SystemClock* for *CookieAuthenticationOptions*].
 This design have some advantages comparing with my implementation allowing options:
   - to have different services from those registered on DI.
   - to encapsulate and carry on those services through the authentication flow [reducing the number of parameters so].
-- *AuthenticateOAuth* oauth authentication func use template method design pattern allowing oauth libraries to override when neccessary *postAuthenticate*, *exchangeCodeForTokens* or *accessUserInfo* funcs dependencies [eg. *AuthenticateTwitter*, *AuthenticateFacebook*].
+- *AuthenticateOAuth* oauth authentication func use template method design pattern allowing oauth libraries to override when neccessary *postAuthenticate*, *exchangeCodeForTokens* or *accessUserInfo* funcs params/dependencies [eg. *AuthenticateTwitter*, *AuthenticateFacebook*].

 [wip JWT, Sample.Api, Sample.www]